punyhumangames/ArcInventoryExample/Readme.md

 Content provided by the Unreal Engine is licensed under their respective licenses.

+Content in the KennyAssets folder was created by [KennyNL](https://www.kenney.nl/) and is used under the [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/) license.

 ## Contributing

 Contributions in the form of pull requests are extremely welcome!
 All contributions must be provided under both of these licenses.